 One downside of living in South Vienna is that it can take a long time to commute to work.
 In South Vienna, the average commute to work is 32.53 minutes, which is quite a bit higher than the national average.

-South Vienna is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, South Vienna doesn't have a public transportation system that people use for their commute.

 The per capita income in South Vienna in 2022 was $31,751, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $127,004 for a family of four.
 However, South Vienna contains both very wealthy and poor people as well.